dataviz-gc/intro-dataviz-summer18/tableau/2018-06-05_Data_Joins_Tableau_Tutorial.md

 Let's first look at a small example with just a few records per table to understand the four different types of join, and then move on to a much larger tables from the UN that require us to create joins on multiple variables.

 ## Person, Pets, Jobs: Tiny Example
 Our first example will use a few tiny tables about my family: a Person Table, a Pet Table, a Pet Nickname Table, and a Job Table.
+There are only a few records in each table to demonstrate how each join works.

 ### Four Types of Joins